aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 - ArgoCD Application Sets using Cluster generator, cluster are labeled based on environment (i.e. dev, test, prod)
 - ArgoCD Ingress configuration with a custom domain name, valid SSL certificate thru AWS ACM, and AWS Route 53 DNS configured with external-dns.
 Secure login via Web Ui and CLI using HTTPS and grpc (i.e. no need to skip SSL verification)
 - ArgoCD High Availability with Auto-scaling (HPA), controller with multiple replicas for cluster sharding.
 Disable unused components (i.e. dex server).
+- ArgoCD Observability via Prometheus and Grafana, Grafana Ingress configuration with a custom domain name, valid SSL certificate thru AWS ACM, and AWS Route 53 DNS configured with external-dns.
 - Support private git repositories and configuration via ssh private key stored in AWS Secret Manager.
-- ArgoCD initial admin password generated and stored in AWS Secret Manager.
 - ArgoCD SSO Login with Amazon Cognito.
 Read the section below for instructions on how to setup Amazon Cognito
 - Instructions and `destroy.sh` script to cleanly destroy clusters.